garrandall/popular-music-data/tracks/give-me-your-love-barbara-mason.md

 Give me your love
 Give me your love
 Give me your love
-Ooh, baby
+Oh, baby
 I need your love
-Ooh, baby
+Oh, baby
 I want your love
-Ooh, baby
+Oh, baby
-Ooh, baby...
+Oh, baby...
 Give me your love
 Give me your love
 Give me your love
 Give me your love
 Give me your love
-Ooh, child
+Oh, child
 Prepared for tomorrow
 Do what you have to do
 I'll share the weight